dicarlo2/ScalaEquals/README.md

  - Works with classes, traits, abstract classes and generic variants (parameterized and with abstract type members).
 As always, be careful about initialization order when using traits and abstract classes.

+ - Requires Scala 2.10.0 and Java 1.7.
+Contact me if this is an issue.

 ## Feedback